geomatics-io/ObjectListView/docs/recipes.rst

 is checked.
 This is fine if the list has only 100 or even 1000 objects, but if the list has 10,000,000 objects, your program is going to hang.

+Virtual lists persist the "checkedness" of individual objects across calls to `SetObjects()` (and other list modifying operations).
+To make the list forget the "checkedness" of all objects, call `ClearObjects()`.

 .. _recipe-tileview: